severin-lemaignan/projet-cnrs/project.rst

 - representing fields (e.g. the field of reachability of an object for an agent, a traversability map, etc.)

+Principled hybrid temporal/geometric/semantic reasoning is the natural follow-up of the design and implemenation of a versatile amodal representation scheme.

 Long term acceptance of robots
 ++++++++++++++++++++++++++++++